 As vaccinations make their way across the US, businesses in tourism and travel eagerly await some signs of lift in tourism and travel.
 And we’re here to say, “visitors are coming!”

 Aggregate data from the websites of destination marketing organizations (DMOs) indicate an increased level of interest in travel.
-And over 44% of consumers have indicated a desire to take “a major vacation” once vaccines have been distributed.
+54% of travelers say they will be taking at least one leisure trip in the next three months.
 With the expectation that most of the US will be vaccinated by mid-2021, all signs point to a strong late-summer tourism season.